dolliars/heyheather/_posts/2020-11-29-building-speakers.md

-The channel had put up [these two][YT-speakers-1] [videos][YT-speakers-2] on making speakers and after watching them, I concluded that building these would solve many of the extracurricular problems that come with setting up speakers, all whislt causing additional unanticipated problems.
+The channel had put up [these two][YT-speakers-1] [videos][YT-speakers-2] on making speakers and after watching them, I concluded that building these would solve many of the extracurricular problems that come with setting up speakers, all whilst causing additional unanticipated problems.
 Here's a bit more on that.
 Take heed to the fact that I won't be describing the making "How-to" but you'll get a sense of a few things to look out for if you're ever so inclined to make your own.